diasdmhub/Zabbix_Out_of_The_Box/issue/zabbix_dns_query.md

 ### Domain Name to IP Address

 The most obvious workaround is to replace the domain name with the corresponding IP address.
-For the Zabbix Server this should be done in the host configuration where the interface is set to "IP Address".
-For the Zabbix Agent, the `Server` or `ServerActive` parameters must be set to an IP addresses.
-This will eliminate the need for DNS lookups.
+For the Zabbix Server, this should be done in the host configuration where the interface is set to `IP Address` type.
+For the Zabbix Agent, the `Server` or `ServerActive` parameter must be set to the Server IP address.
+This eliminates the need for DNS lookups.

 <BR>